Historical accounts should never be disregarded and lessons should be acknowledged. Civilization that mocks its history perishes with time.

 As Alauddin’s army was powerful and large, Muhammad Shah understood the predicament of Hamir Dev and suggested to hand him over to Alauddin rather than fight one sided war and suffer such an enormous loss of lives and resources.

-Alauddin put a complete siege on the Ranthambhor fort (a long siege in 1301); Bhoj Dev and his informers kept on supplying him information on the food of water situation inside the fort.
+Alauddin put a complete siege on the Ranthambhor fort (a long siege in 1301); Bhoj Dev and his informers kept on supplying him information on the food and water situation inside the fort.
 At last, Alauddin came out victorious.
 The female members of the Rajput kingdom committed Jauhar (Sati) and gave up lives on the live pyre to save themselves from the koranic evility of becoming s*x slaves in harem.
 Hamir Dev, along with his Rajput soldiers decided to perform Shaka that is the fight unto death.

 After the victory, Alauddin entered the fort.
 Wounded Muhammad Shah was brought to him.
 “What is your last desire?” asked Alauddin.
 “To kill you and place Hamir’s son on the throne of Ranthambhor”, replied Muhammad Shah.
 Then he took out his dagger and committed suicide.